zackb/hyprwat/README.md

 # hyprwat

-A simple Wayland panel to present selectable options with a modern GUI interface.
-Built with ImGui and designed to work seamlessly with Hyprland compositor.
+A simple Wayland panel to present selectable options with a customizable interface.
+Designed to work seamlessly with Hyprland compositor.

 ## Description

 hyprwat creates a popup menu at your cursor position where you can select from a list of options.
 It's particularly useful for creating interactive menus for system controls, WiFi networks, or any other selectable items in a Wayland environment.
 It can also present input prompts for text or passwords.
+Different modes can be triggered via command line arguments including a WiFi network selector and audio device selector.

 ## Features

 - **Wayland native**: Built specifically for Wayland compositors
+- **Hyprland integration**: Designed to work with Hyprland compositor
 - **Cursor positioning**: Automatically appears at your current cursor position
 - **Flexible input**: Accept options via command line arguments or stdin
 - **UI**: Interface built with ImGui
 - **Pre-selection support**: Mark items as initially selected
-- **Hyprland integration**: Designed to work with Hyprland compositor

 ## Usage